Heart Failure in Children

 birth (congenital).
 Other causes include:

-inherited cause.
+often an inherited cause.

-- Irregular heartbeats (cardiac arrhythmias)
+Irregular heartbeats (cardiac arrhythmias).

-- Drugs and toxins
+Drugs and toxins.

-blood cell count (anemia)
+Low red blood cell count (anemia).

-- Medicine side effects, especially from medicines used to treat cancer
+Medicine side effects, especially from medicines used to treat cancer.

-- Chronic kidney disease
+Chronic kidney disease.

-- High blood pressure in the lungs (pulmonary hypertension)
+High blood pressure in the lungs (pulmonary hypertension).

 Symptoms